sig1nt/sig1nt.github.io/_posts/2024-01-27-swarevealer.md

 The state token you get from that response will be used in the undocumented/very-poorly-documented `/login/token/redirect` API route.
 This was the most finicky part of this login process, as the route will fail with a generic 403 if the request is not crafted exactly correctly.
 Some of the things that caused this call to fail:

-- Using a state token that was generated through the one-shot call to `/api/v1/authn` rather than submitting the password seperately
+- Using a state token that was generated through the one-shot call to `/api/v1/authn` rather than submitting the password separately
 - Not including all the cookies, even the seemingly meaningless ones, that you would have gotten from a `GET` request to your Okta domain (https://<something>.okta.com)
 - Not including the state token in all steps of the login process
 - Using HTTP 1.1 instead of HTTP 2 (this one got me for a while)

-Assuming you've done all this correctly you should now see a 302, and more importantly you should recieve a `sid` cookie.
+Assuming you've done all this correctly you should now see a 302, and more importantly you should receive a `sid` cookie.
 You in theory could be done at this point, because the actual password getting call is only authenticated with the `sid`.
 However, if you want that sweet `/api/plugin/2/sites` call which enumerates all the SWAs in an account for you, you'll need a bearer token, so that means...

 ### Time For Some OAuth